 Community Food Assessment Report

-Our Community Food Program began with the creation of the Community Food Assessment.
+Our Community Food System program began with the creation of the Community Food Assessment.
 The CFA is a grassroots research and community building process that focuses on both understanding strengths and challenges the of the local food system; the goal is to improve the food system for the future.

 This was accomplished with a combination of community organizing events, interviews, surveys, and informal conversations.
 Overall, the process rested on the premise that a community knows what will and won’t work for it.
 Community FEAST (Food, Education, Agriculture, Solutions, Together) events were held in Silverton, Independence, Stayton, Woodburn and Grand Ronde.
 The role for the first year was largely to listen to community ideas, understand challenges, and create connections between existing groups.